The-Politico/gspan.js/docs/DataSignature.md

 | content | Object\[\] | An array of [content objects](#the-content-object) |

 ## Users
 Users is an object with unique IDs of all the active users referenced in the annotations.
-Each key is data for a specific user.
-By default, GSpan uses the user object provided by the Google API.
+Each key represents data for a specific user.
+By default, GSpan uses the user data provided by the Google API.

 | Property | Type | Description |
 | --- | --- | --- |